Break-Through-Tech/Abt-Global-1A-ai-powered-sas-migration/Challenge-Project-Overview.md

 ### Project Summary
 In this project, you will use SAS datasets and legacy SAS programs and large language model (LLM)-based agentic AI techniques to translate SAS code into Python, validate outputs, and generate documentation of data processing workflows.
 This will help our company address the challenge of efficiently migrating legacy SAS systems to modern, scalable Python-based data pipelines while reducing manual effort and errors.

+This project was proposed as part of the Breakthrough Tech AI Program to explore how Agentic AI and Large Language Models (LLMs) can be used to modernize legacy analytics workflows.

+The objective is to build a system that automates the migration of SAS data processing pipelines to Python.
+The solution will translate SAS programs into Python, validate that the translated code produces equivalent results, identify discrepancies, and generate documentation describing the underlying data processing logic.
+The project will be evaluated using a real-world SAS pipeline consisting of four interdependent programs, including macro-based processing and analytical algorithms.

+Many organizations continue to rely on SAS softwares which are costly.
+Migrating these systems to Python often requires significant manual effort for code translation, testing, validation, and documentation.
+This project explores how Agentic AI can help automate portions of that workflow while maintaining accuracy and transparency.

+A successful solution could provide a reusable framework for migrating legacy SAS workflows, reducing modernization effort, preserving valuable business knowledge, and helping organizations transition to more accessible and scalable Python-based analytics platforms.

 ### Success Criteria
 Success for this project will be measured through a combination of accuracy, completeness, and usability of the end-to-end migration system.
 A successful project will deliver a functional, end-to-end prototype that can reliably migrate a SAS data pipeline to Python, validate the results, and clearly explain the transformation process.